tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

 >
 > stub is invoked only after all expectations are fulfilled

-=> stub module will be used as a fallback when no expectations are set.
+=> expectations have precedence over stubs: when no expectations are set stub module will be used as a fallback.

 style guide
 -----------